Geography of New Caledonia: Since Western contact

 Western colonization of the area began in the 18th century.
 The British explorer James Cook sighted Grande Terre in 1774 and named it New Caledonia, Caledonia being Latin for Scotland.
 In 1853, under Napoleon III, the area was made a French colony.
 The French brought colonial subjects such as Arabs from the Maghreb to settle in the territory.
 Given its strategic location and that it was unoccupied by Japanese troops it played a vital role under the Free French Forces as an Allied Forces naval base during the Second World War.

 Today, while French is the official language, 28 indigenous tongues are still spoken.
 At the 2004 census, 97.0% reported they could speak French, whereas only 0.97% reported that they had no knowledge of French.
 In the same census, 37.1% reported that they could speak (but not necessarily read or write) one of the 28 indigenous Austronesian languages.

-At the 1996 census, the indigenous Melanesian Kanak community represented 44.6% of the whole population.
+At the 1996 census, the indigenous Melanesian Kanak community represented around 44.6% of the whole population. and estimated at over 41% in 2023.
 They are no longer a majority, their proportion of the population having declined due to immigration and other factors.
 The rest of the population is made up of ethnic groups that arrived in New Caledonia in the last 150 years: Europeans (34.5%) (predominantly French, with German, British and Italian minorities), Polynesians (Wallisians, Tahitians) (11.8%), Indonesians (2.6%), Vietnamese (1.4%), Ni-Vanuatu (1.2%), and various other groups (3.9%), Tamils, other South Asians, Berbers, Japanese, Chinese, Fijians, Arabs, West Indian (mostly from other French territories) and a small number of ethnic Africans.